inlets/inlets-operator/README.md

 Your cluster could be running anywhere: on your laptop, in an on-premises datacenter, within a VM, or on your Raspberry Pi.
 Ingress and LoadBalancers are a core-building block of Kubernetes clusters, so Ingress is especially important if you:

+* run a private-cloud or a homelab
 * self-host applications and APIs
 * test and share work with colleagues or clients
 * want to build a realistic environment
-* are developing applications that integrate with other APIs and need to receive webhooks or OAuth callbacks
+* integrate with webhooks and third-party APIs

 There is no need to open a firewall port, set-up port-forwarding rules, configure dynamic DNS or any of the usual hacks.
 You will get a public IP and it will "just work" for any TCP traffic you may have.